Type Of Tiles

 - Aesthetics: Granite tile floors give a very attractive look to your home.
 Granite flooring is available in many different designs, colours or patterns.

-- Property value: Having granite tile floor installed in your home may increase the overall value of your property, due to the excellent quality and durability of granite.
+- Property value: Having a granite tile floor installed in your home may increase the overall value of your property, due to the excellent quality and durability of granite.

 Cons Of Granite Floor Tiles